Sparkle (Sparkle album): Critical reception

 Entertainment Weekly gave the album a grade of B+, writing: "Unlike her wannabe-diva peers, this R. Kelly protegee remembers what the 'B' in R&B stands for....R.
 Kelly surrounds her with blaxploitation-vintage wah-wah guitars, haunting strings, and blue-collar blues; the resulting soul digs far deeper than Kelly's usual bump'n' grind".

 Track listing

-All track written, produced and arranged by R. Kelly.
+All tracks written, produced and arranged by R. Kelly except track 10: written by Minnie Riperton and Richard Rudolph.